garybgenett/gary-os/README.md

 can be accomplished, including using `emerge` to install or upgrade packages.

-The in-memory filesystem is a complete Funtoo/Gentoo installation, and can be copied to a partition just like a standard `stage3` file.
+The in-memory filesystem is a complete Funtoo installation, and can be copied to a partition just like a standard `stage3` file.
 GaryOS goes one step further, however, since a Linux kernel has already been prepared.
-Simply configuring and installing Grub will result in a ready-to-go Funtoo/Gentoo installation.
+Simply configuring and installing Grub will result in a ready-to-go Funtoo installation.

 ********************************************************************************